-Further details of the above-mentioned Plans are disclosed in the 2023 Annual Report of GSK plc, which does not form part of this report.
+Further details of the above-mentioned Plans are disclosed in the 2024 Annual Report of GSK plc, which does not form part of this report.

-Directors' report for the year ended 31 December 2023 Statement of Directors' responsibilities
+Statement of Directors' responsibilities

-The Board is responsible for preparing the Annual Report and the financial statements in accordance with applicable law and regulations.
+The Directors are responsible for preparing the Annual Report and the financial statements in accordance with applicable law and regulations.

-Company law requires the Board to prepare financial statements for each financial year.
-Under that law the Board has prepared the financial statements in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards, comprising FRS 101 "Reduced Disclosure Framework", and applicable law).
-Under company law the Board of Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Company and of the profit or loss of the Company for that period.
+Company law requires the Directors to prepare financial statements for each financial year.
+Under that law the Directors have prepared the financial statements in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards, comprising FRS 101 "Reduced Disclosure Framework", and applicable law).
+Under company law the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Company and of the profit or loss of the Company for that period.

-In preparing these financial statements, the Board is required to:
+In preparing these financial statements, the Directors are required to:

-- · select suitable accounting policies and then apply them consistently; - · make judgements and accounting estimates that are reasonable and prudent; - state whether applicable UK accounting standards, comprising FRS 101, have been followed, subject to any material departures disclosed and explained in the financial statements; and - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the company will continue in business.
+- select suitable accounting policies and then apply them consistently; - make judgements and accounting estimates that are reasonable and prudent; - state whether applicable UK accounting standards, comprising FRS 101, have been followed, subject to any material departures disclosed and explained in the financial statements; and - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Company will continue in business.

-The Board is responsible for keeping adequate accounting records that are sufficient to show and explain the Company's transactions and disclose with reasonable accuracy at any time the financial position of the Company and enable them to ensure that the financial statements comply with the Companies Act 2006.
-The Board is also responsible for safeguarding the assets of the Company and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.
+The Directors are responsible for keeping adequate accounting records that are sufficient to show and explain the Company's transactions and disclose with reasonable accuracy at any time the financial position of the Company and enable them to ensure that the financial statements comply with the Companies Act 2006.
+The Directors are also responsible for safeguarding the assets of the Company and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

-The Board is responsible for the maintenance and integrity of the corporate and financial information included on the company's website.
+The Directors are responsible for the maintenance and integrity of the corporate and financial information included on the company's website.
 Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.

-The following items have been included in the Strategic report on pages 1 and 2:
+The following items have been included in the Strategic report on pages 1 and 3:

+- · principal activities and future developments;

+- · review of business;

+- · principal risks and uncertainties;

+- key performance indicators (KPIs);

+- UK climate-related financial disclosure (UK-CFD);

+- post balance sheet events; and

-- · principal activities and future developments; - review of business; - · principal risks and uncertainties; - · key performance indicators (KPIs) - · UK Climate-related financial disclosure (UK-CFD); and - · section 172 Companies Act 2006 Statement.
+- section 172 Companies Act 2006 Statement.